— We take our content seriously. This article was written by a real person at BREL.

 Buyers Want What Others Want

-People are so used to bidding wars in Toronto that if there are no other offers or fewer than expected, they panic.
+People are so used to bidding wars in Toronto that they panic if there are no other offers or fewer than expected.
 Why doesn’t anybody else want this house?
 Are they seeing something I don’t see?
-Is there something wrong with me because I want this house and nobody else does?
+Is something wrong with me because I want this house and nobody else does?
 As humans, we’re all influenced by what’s popular, but when it comes to real estate, there can be a lot of reasons why a home might not get multiple offers.

 Pro Tip: If nobody else is bidding on a home, this might be a golden opportunity you shouldn’t pass up.
 Smart real estate decisions are made when they’re right for you and your lifestyle, not because everybody else is doing it.